RustFestEU/barcelona.rustfest.eu/diversity.md

 When talking about diversity efforts in IT, disability is often forgotten.
 We believe this needs to change.
 RustFest has always had an [accessibility statement](/accessibility/) with proper, upfront documentation.
 Our efforts are cross-checked and implemented with actually disabled people.
 RustFest always has a person responsible for accessibility efforts.

-RustFest acknowledges that disability is diverse and will work with you directly to solve all of your needs.
-We will actively work on the issue together with you.
+RustFest acknowledges that disability is diverse and will work with you actively to meet all of your needs.

 ## Food and catering choices